jonhyman/konacha/README.md

 # billmag/konacha fork

 Greetings!
 This fork of konacha provides support for using konacha along with requirejs and requirejs-rails.
+I will try to keep it up to date as jfirebaugh releases new versions at the original repository.
+In the past, I've also occasionally gotten ahead of the original repository as new versions of dependent libraries have come out, but no guarantees.

+This fork is not published as a gem and relies on some gems that haven't been very diligent about updating their own versions.
+Thus, some of this fork's dependencies are referred to by their github address, and you'll need to refer to this fork by its github location.

+The library also adds sinon and sinon-chai to make your unit testing life easier when you're using it.
+What follows is an unedited copy of the original README for this project.

 # Konacha